California Wildfire Mitigation Program - Home Hardening Initiative

 Dulzura applicants please apply here: wildfiremitigation.caloes.ca.gov

-The communities that have been selected in San Diego County to pilot the California Wildfire Mitigation Program over the next three years are Dulzura (Year 2022), Potrero (Year 2023), and Campo (Year 2024).
+The communities that have been selected in San Diego County to pilot the California Wildfire Mitigation Program over the next three years are Dulzura (2023), Potrero (TBD), and Campo (TBD).
 Currently the California Wildfire Mitigation grant program is only accepting applications from the community of Dulzura.

 The California Wildfire Mitigation Program is a partnership between California Office of Emergency Services (Cal OES), California Department of Forestry and Fire Protection (CAL FIRE), and local communities that focuses on developing community home hardening programs to retrofit, harden, and create defensible space for homes at high risk to wildfires.